 The trail is approximately 3.5 kilometers long, and hiking Victoria Peak takes about 1.5 to 2 hours to complete, depending on your pace and the time you spend admiring the views.
 There are no shops on the way, so I advise taking water with you as it gets humid among the beautiful lush tropical forest (it was humid even in winter month of February).
 There are toilets on the way to the top.

-The Old Park Road.
+Hiking via the Old Park Road.

-During first half you’ll see a lot of locals who stick to more active lifestyle – hiking, running or walking the dog.
+To get to Victoria Peak, follow the Old Park Road.
+During the first half of the hike, you’ll see a lot of locals who stick to a more active lifestyle – hiking, running or walking the dog.
 It is actually very interesting to see the districts on the way to the top.
-The more higher skyscrapers are located the more expensive the apartments are for two reasons: the view and the silence.

-How to reach Victoria Peak?
+How to get to Victoria Peak?

 - HIKING Victoria Peak via Peak Circle Walk,

-- BUS or TAXI: Alternatively, you can also reach it by taking a taxi or bus to the Peak Galleria, which is located near the entrance.
+- GETTING A BUS or TAXI: Alternatively, you can also reach it by taking a taxi or bus to the Peak Galleria, which is located near the entrance.
 You can book your transportation in advance at very affordable prices with gettransfer.com.

 Sky Terrace 428 - the highest viewing platform in HK.